nsc-norway/suprDUPr/README.md

-## fastdup
+# fastdup

 Tool for identifying duplicates reads in close physical proximity on patterned Illumina flow cells.

 The tool is designed to analyse FASTQ files with un-trimmed reads, in the format output by BCL conversion software (e.g. bcl2fastq).

-# Installation
+## Installation

-The tool requires a compiler compatible C++11

-# Alternative programs

-The programs ''duplicate-finder.subrange.cpp'' and ''fastdup.read_id.cpp'' are used to investigate the subtleties of identified duplicates in fastq files.
-They are not intended for production use.
-Both programs print the "read-id" of each duplicate, which is is the first part of the fastq header.
-For any group of equal sequences found, all of the sequences are printed (this is different from the MarkDuplicates tool in Picard Tools, which keeps one "primary" read as non-duplicate, and marks others as duplicate).

-  * fastdup.read_id: Works like the standard fastdup tools, but outputs the read-ID.
-  * duplicate-finder.subrange: Works like fastdup.read_id, but uses the Levenshtein distance to compare sequences, instead of requiring an exact match.
-Takes most options at compile time (again, it's not production ready).
-At least an order of magnitude slower, but SMP-enabled.
+A compiler compatible with C++11 is required to build the program.
+Furthermore, it relies on the following two Boost libraries:

+  * program-options
+  * iostreams (with gzip support)

+The program can be built by entering the source directory and issuing the command:

+    make

+This will produce binaries `fastdup` and `fastdup.read_id` in the current directory.
+Run the binaries to get a list of options.